jamii/jamii.github.com/_posts/2014-02-17-local-state-is-harmful.markdown

 <!--more-->

-Picture a tradiional webapp.
-We have a number of stateless workers connected to a stateful, relational database.
+Picture a traditional webapp.
+We have a bunch of stateless workers connected to a stateful, relational database.
 This is a setup with a number of excellent properties:

 * All state can be queried using a uniform api - SQL.
 This enables flexible ad-hoc exploration of the application state as well as generic UIs like [django admin](https://docs.djangoproject.com/en/dev/ref/contrib/admin/)
 * Every item of state has a unique and predictable name by which it can be identified - a unique key in the table.